Aston Villa welcomes Arsenal to Villa Park for the early Premier League Kick-off tomorrow, live on BT Sports.

 Aston Villa v Arsenal will be shown live in the UK on BT Sport.

-It is lucky I am not a betting man because if I was, I would lose a fortune.
-My predictions this season have not been great, as proved by my position in the Avillafan Prediction league.
+It is lucky I am a betting man I always bet at 22Bet Alternative Link, however, my predictions this season have not been great, as proved by my position in the Avillafan Prediction league.

 As I have already touched upon, as a whole Villa have done well this season.
 I guess the main hope for tomorrow would be for a much-improved performance.
 A positive result would be a bonus.